Aoshiba Shrine, a power spot for Nagaoka citizens

 Image courtesy of Soshiba Shrine

-Shiro was a large and brave white dog (thought to be an Akita dog) given to the third lord of the domain, Makino Tadatatsu, who followed his master's basket on his way to Edo (present-day Tokyo).
+Shiro was a large, brave white dog (thought to be an Akita) that was given to the third feudal lord, Makino Tadatatsu.
 One day, however, a large dog of the Owari-doro clan passed by the Makino family's residence in Edo and attacked Shiro.
 Shiro, who had been patiently enduring until then, bravely fought back and chased the dog away.
 However, this was during the reign of Tsunayoshi V, just before and after the decree on mercy for all living creatures was enacted.
 Even though it was a dogfight, the dog was a relative of the Shogun's family, the Owari-doro.
 The lord scolded Shiro, saying, "I cannot leave him in the Edo mansion if he does such a thing."
 Shiro" thought that his favorite lord had ordered him to return to his home country, so he staggered to Nagaoka on the same road he had taken on his pilgrimage.
 When "Shiro" arrived in Nagaoka, about 76 ri (300 km) away from Edo, he went to the house of his former owner, Zenbei of Nakazawa Village, but he was told to return to the castle, saying, "I gave it to the lord, so I can't enter the house without his permission.
-However, Shiro did not return to the castle, but instead stayed on a hill a short distance away and cried sadly for several days.
+However, "Shiro" did not return to the castle, but stayed on a hill a short distance away, weeping sadly for several days.
 Soon after, inquiries arrived from Edo asking if Shiro had returned to the castle and Zenbei.
-Zenbei, who had heard how "Shiro" had returned to Edo, looked in the direction from which he had heard the cry a few days before, and found that "Shiro" had already died on top of a small hill.
+Zenbei, who had heard how "Shiro" had returned to Edo, looked in the direction where he had heard the cry a few days before, and found that "Shiro" had already died on top of a small hill.

-Together with your favorite lord forever!
+With your favorite lord forever....

 It is said that Zenbe took pity on Shiro, who had come all the way back from Edo, and built a mound on the hill where he died and buried him with great care.
 It is said that "Shiroinu no mound" on the way to Mt.
-About 100 years later, in the first year of the Temmei era, Tadatatsu was enshrined at the Aoshiba Shrine, which was moved to a stone's throw from the mound.
+About 100 years later, in the first year of the Temmei era, Tadatatsu was enshrined at the Aoshiba Shrine, which was moved to a stone's throw from this mound.
 In 2018, the 400th anniversary of the founding of the Nagaoka domain, "Shiro Shrine" was built in honor of "Shiro," a loyal dog that served the 3rd feudal lord, Tadatatsu Makino, in order to pass on the history of Nagaoka to future generations.
 Shiro" is probably running around Mt.

 -